Child and Youth Care

 - Faculty with a depth of knowledge in the field share their insights based on current evidence-based practices

-- Professors have worked extensively in individual, family and group counselling; family mediation; crisis intervention; inpatient mental health programs; behaviour therapy for children and youth; custody and access assessment; critical incident impact assessment; evidence-based interventions concerning sexually aggressive behaviour; restorative practices; and alternative education programs
+- Professors have worked extensively in individual, group and family counselling, crisis intervention, inpatient mental health programs, restorative practices, alternative education, behavioural therapy for children and youth, critical incident impact assessment, and evidence-based interventions concerning sexually aggressive behaviour.

-- Learn from teachers’ personal experiences working in mental health and educational settings; correctional and residential treatment facilities; the Children’s Aid Society; Hospital for Sick Children; Canadian Youth Foundation; and ongoing private practice
+- Learn from teachers’ personal experiences working in mental health and educational settings; correctional and residential treatment facilities; the Children’s Aid Society; Hospital for Sick Children, international experiences; and ongoing private practice

-- Highly qualified faculty have experience providing clinical supervision for front-line Child and Youth Counsellors.
-They possess industry certifications including Therapeutic Crisis Intervention Instructor; Trauma and Loss School Specialist; Restorative Practices Trainer; True Colours and Personality Dimensions; and Applied Suicide Intervention Skills Training
+- Highly qualified faculty have experience providing clinical supervision for front-line Child and Youth Care Practitioners.
+They possess industry certifications including Therapeutic Crisis Intervention Instructor; Trauma and Loss School Specialist; Restorative Practices Trainer; Personality Dimensions; Intercultural Communication, Daily Life Events (DLE) Trainer, Certified Trauma and Resilience Practitioner, and Applied Suicide Intervention Skills Training

 - First Year - Semester One